iramirezc-learning/fem-visual-studio-code-can-do-that/notes.md

 6. Then, from the bottom left corner there's an icon like `><` for Remote options, select "Reopen in Container".
 7. That will create a docker image an a container and attach it to the VS Code instance, meaning that you can be developing as if you were in your localhost but inside a container.

-NOTE: I couldn't debug the `exercise-6` app because it was requiring a set of debugging tools for Azure installed in my local, even though I installed them (maybe I should install them inside the container and not my localhost) it didn't work, but the container run correctly.
+_**NOTE**: I couldn't debug the `exercise-6` app because it was requiring a set of debugging tools for Azure installed in my local, even though I installed them (maybe I should install them inside the container and not my localhost) it didn't work, but the container run correctly._

 VSCode extensions can be installed inside containers and they will be save in the `devcontainer.json` file.